Greg & Mary Moga (Seattle, U.S.A)

 DAYS 1 – 3: KENNEDY OBSERVERS CAMP

 Your journey begins at Victoria Falls International Airport where you will meet your expert Walking Safari Guide Kaz Dube – your safari companion throughout your adventure.
 You will be driven first to the secluded Kennedy observers camp, where you will spend three nights.
 The Kennedy observers camp area is packed with awe-inspiring wildlife interactions.
-Expect to see mammal species such as elephants, buffalo, giraffe, zebras, eland, sable, wildebeest, lions, leopard, cheetah, hyenas, painted dogs, and more wildlife.
+Expect to see 400 bird species and high profile mammal species such as elephants, buffalo, giraffe, zebras, eland, sable, wildebeest, lions, leopard, cheetah, hyenas, painted dogs and more wildlife.

 DAYS 4 – 6: TSAMHOLE OBSERVERS CAMP

 You will be transferred from Kennedy observers camp to the Tsamhole observers camp to spend three nights in pristine wilderness.
-This area is well known for its high concentration of lions and leopards that roam the landscape in search of prey.
+This area has 400 bird species and is well known for its high concentration of lions and leopards that roam the landscape in search of prey.
 Expect sightings of special but rare antelopes such as roan, sable, reedbuck and tsessebe in addition to encountering elephants, buffalo, giraffe, zebras, hyenas, cheetahs, painted dogs and numerous wildlife.

 DAY 7: DEPARTURE